charlierobson/In_nihilum_reverteris/md/B.md

 In other words... its a kind of... futuristic solipsism? asked Anton.

 Id say its the direct opposite.
 Were not solipsists and were not into materialistic agnosticism, either.
 Solipsism says that only the observing subject is real and that reality in its entirety is simply the set of his or her own, subjective impressions, while all the people and inanimate objects encountered are, so to say, parts of the mind of the individual experiencing them.
 Whereas we allow for a completely different possibility... who can vouch for the fact that you or I really exist, that, actually, were players?
 Maybe we dont really exist at all?
 We might be stuck here in the form of NPCs, constituting nothing more than a background for some real person-player.
 From what I can see, youre both NPCs, too, your characters are so lousily put-together.

 In the end, the abbot stated that Karls problem was of absolutely no interest to him and that he wasnt going to devote any more time to non-existent people because he had to collect more game points.
 Concerned that this might mean they were about to become a way for him to acquire more frags, the brothers hurriedly left the building.

-It was now so late that they arranged to continue their quest the next day.
-[DKarl resignedly set off home].
+It was now so late that they arranged to continue their quest the next day.  Karl resignedly set off home.